-Why I read it: I was provided with a review copy from the publisher via NetGalley.
+Why I read it: I received a copy from the author via NetGalley.

 What it’s about: (from Goodreads) Dragos Cuelebre is no longer the only dragon.